baloise/ws-itsec_owasp/HowTo.md

-# Create / modify your own pitch
+# Fork and modify a pitch
 #### Fork branch as easy as:
 ```
 git clone https://github.com/baloise/ws-itsec_owasp.git